mattmakai/fullstackpython.com/content/pages/04-web-development/34-static-site-generator.markdown

 * Google Cloud provides a tutorial on how to use them to [host your static site](https://cloud.google.com/storage/docs/hosting-static-website).
-  Note that you cannot currently use HTTPS on Google Storage servers, which is a huge downside.
+  Note that you cannot currently use HTTPS on Google Storage servers, which is a major downside.

 * [Deploying a Static Blog with Continuous Integration](https://www.loxodrome.io/post/hugo-on-ci/) uses a Hugo (a Golang-based static site generator) generated site